ad220/gopro-remote-connectiq/README.md

 ### Planned [(*)](#disclaimer)
+- UI update + battery and storage indicators
+- QR Code generator for GoPro Labs support
 - add photo and timelapse support
 - better info and error pop-ups message
-- QR Code generator for GoPro Labs support

 ## Installation
 The widget is available on the [Garmin Connect IQ store](https://apps.garmin.com/apps/f9e09224-1c60-4e94-a616-f9ef10932fdf).
 You can install it directly from your Garmin Connect app on your smartphone.